Handling missing tags in OSM data pipelines Jump to heading

 return gdf

-Regional harmonization tables should be version-controlled and updated quarterly to reflect OSM tagging guideline revisions.
-Always validate graph connectivity post-conversion using nx.is_strongly_connected(G) for directed networks.
+Regional harmonization tables should be version-controlled and updated when OSM tagging guidelines change.
+Always validate graph connectivity post-conversion using nx.is_weakly_connected(G) for directed networks.

 Error Handling & Emergency Pipeline Scaling Jump to heading